NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 **Customer Testimonial:**

-*"Diligince.ai transformed our procurement process from a 3-4 week nightmare into a 48-hour streamlined workflow.
+*"Diligence.ai transformed our procurement process from a 3-4 week nightmare into a 48-hour streamlined workflow.
 We got 12 qualified quotes—more than double our usual 4-6 options—and the AI helped us identify the best vendor based on actual data, not just gut feel.
 The cost savings were significant (23%), but the real game-changer was the time savings and compliance.
 Our ISO auditor was amazed at the completeness of our audit trail.
 What used to take 2-3 days to prepare now takes 5 minutes.
 We've since posted 15 more requirements and will never go back to the old way."*

 — Rajesh Kumar, Head of Procurement, AutoParts Manufacturing Ltd.